shukriadams/arewedown/docs/binary-builds.md

 - Create `logs` and `config` directories in the the same path as the binary.
 On linux, set to logs directory to writeable.
 Add your settings.yml to the `config` directory.
 - Execute the binary.
 - Daemonize with your framework/system of choice.

+ARM binary builds are not available yet due to issues with [pkg](https://www.npmjs.com/package/pkg) which is used to convert NodeJS into binaries.